 - 3 Configure Storage Sense For Automatic process

 What is the temp file in Windows 10 PC?

 Temp files or temporary files are usually referred to as those files that apps store on your computer to hold information temporarily.
 However, on Windows 10 there are many other temporary file types, including those leftover files after updating the operating system, upgrade logs, error reporting, temporary Windows installation files, and more.

 Typically, these files won’t cause any issues, but they can grow rapidly using valuable space on your hard drive, which can be the reason preventing you to install a new version of Windows 10 or it can be the reason that you’re running out of space.

 How To safely Delete Temporary Files in Windows 10?

 Most temporary files are stored in the Windows Temp folder, the location of which differs from computer to computer, and even user to user.
-And Cleaning these Temp files Are very easy which usually takes less than a minute.
-You can manually Delete These temporary files, let a new Windows 10 feature take care of it or get an app for that.
+And Cleaning these Temp files Is very easy which usually takes less than a minute.
+You can manually Delete These temporary files, or let a new Windows 10 feature take care of them, or get an app for that.
 Let’s Start to safely remove temp files.

 Manually Delete Temporary files

 Deleting temporary files in Windows does no harm.
 You’re just clearing out the trash that Windows downloaded, used, and doesn’t need anymore.

 To find out and Delete Temporary files